akevalion/PharoTestsAction/README.md

     runs-on: ubuntu-latest
     name: CI for the action
     steps:
-        #to kill old run in th CI
+        #to kill old run in the CI server
       - name: Cancel Previous Runs
         uses: styfle/cancel-workflow-action@0.9.0
         with: